JroLuttringer/JroLuttringer.github.io/content/publication/SIGCOMM/index.md

 GOFOR not only eases the optimal integration of SR into varied path computation algorithms but also offers various path diversity models, all for a linear overhead.
 We implement GOFOR and demonstrate its benefits when tackling challenging use cases through an experimental evaluation."

 # Summary.
 An optional shortened abstract.
-summary: "Augment standard path computation scheme to find the optimal segment lists for a given path"
+summary: "Augment standard path computation schemes to find the optimal segment lists for a given objective"

 tags: []